 United Way of Nevada County has given over one million dollars back to the community over the past ten years, through the Community Impact process.
 This includes designations and allocations to partners and programs.
 Through the process Hospitality House received a van for their Street Outreach program.

-Partners and potential partners may check out the Partner Resources page for helpful information and a link to our annual Partnership/Funding Application.
+Partners and potential partners may check out the Partner Resources page for helpful information.

 Our current partner agencies are listed below: